YAG Capsulotomy: Your Experience

 In rare cases, the retina may become detached.

-Ask your eye doctor if you need to have someone drive you to and from your treatment.
+Ask your eye healthcare provider if you need to have someone drive you to and from your treatment.
 Most people see clearly again right away and go home shortly after treatment.

 First, your eye is numbed and your pupil is widened (dilated) with eye drops.
 Then, you rest your chin on a stand in front of the laser machine.
 You may see flashes of light and hear a faint clicking sound as the laser enters your eye.
 But you should not feel any pain.
 You can help by staying relaxed and still.

-Call your eye doctor right away if you have any of the following:
+Call your eye healthcare provider right away if you have any of the following: